dojo/core/docs/stringExtras.md

 # stringExtras

+## `escapeRegExp`

-## `escapeRegExp` - Escapes a string to safely be included in regular expressions
+Escapes a string to safely be included in regular expressions.

 ```ts
 import { escapeRegExp } from 'src/string';